 Hunka, Hunka Flavor

 As I perused the menu, I came upon a sandwich made with an intriguing combination of ingredients.
 Once I found the 1st & Main Burger, my mind was made up.
-Now this dish starts basic enough, as it has the best of a bacon burger.
+Now, this dish starts basic enough, as it has the best of a bacon burger.
 The addition of pepper jack cheese adds a little spice, but what comes next was surprising.
 How about slathering on some peanut butter and jelly?
 Oh yeah, this had to be tasted.
-My first bite was a big one, so that I was sure to get all of the flavors.
+My first bite was a big one so that I was sure to get all of the flavors.
 Wow!
-The creamy and sweet addition was the perfect compliment to this juicy patty.
+The creamy and sweet addition was the perfect complement to this juicy patty.
 Toss in a side of sweet potato fries, and I was in foodie heaven.
 It was definitely a delicious start in Dubuque.
 The burger was large, but the flavor kept bringing me back for more and more.
 By the time we left, I was completely stuffed.

 Delicious Start in Dubuque

 With our first culinary adventure being a complete success, our anticipation of future meals was riding high.
 Time for us to get out and do some major walking to burn some of this off.
-Fortunately, Dubuque has a pedestrian friendly downtown, so we knew we would be getting our steps in.
+Fortunately, Dubuque has a pedestrian-friendly downtown, so we knew we would be getting our steps in.
 As we made our way toward the Fenelon Place Elevator, we reflected on the peanut butter burger.
 I thought of Elvis, and what his opinion of the sandwich would have been.
 I’m guessing he would have named it the “King” of burgers.
 How many of you would enjoy that addition on your burger?